 The lymphocytes depend on glycolysis for its energy needs.
 The increase in glycolysis owing to the induction of Warburg phenotype can lead to immune activation.
-Immune activation can lead to autoimmune disease.
+Immune activation lead can to autoimmunity in neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.
 TNF alpha can activate the NMDA receptor leading to glutamate excitotoxicity and neuronal degeneration.
-TNF alpha activating NMDA receptor can contribute to schizophrenia.
-TNF alpha can induce expression of HERV particles contributing to generation of acquired immunodeficiency syndrome.
-Immune activation has also been related to malignant transformation mediated by NFKB.
-TNF alpha can also act upon the insulin receptor producing insulin resistance.
+TNF alpha activating NMDA receptor can contribute to neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.
+TNF alpha can induce expression of HERV particles contributing to pathogenesis of neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.
+TNF alpha can also act upon the insulin receptor producing insulin resistance important in neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.
 NOX activation consequent to the generation of the Warburg phenotype also activates the insulin receptor.
-Thus there is a hyperinsulinemic state leading on to metabolic syndrome x.18
+Thus there is a hyperinsulinemic state leading on to insulin resistance and neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.18